Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Discussions and Future Works

-For ergonomics, participants agreed CoWrHap is comfortable to wear and can render pleasant haptic feedback, regardless of experiment conditions -- except one suggested the device could be smaller and lighter for better comfort in the future.
-Since CoWrHap is designed with a custom-made actuation unit, its size can be adjusted by choosing different heights, diameters, number of rolls, and the type of wire.
-In the future, we will investigate the implications of minimizing its size further -- also considering the saturation of interaction forces.
-We previously mentioned that the force measurements were observed to be saturated around 1N and presented that it can provide meaningful, distinguishable stimuli between 40\% and 80\%.
-Since we did not fully take advantage of its size, we will reconsider our mechanical choices to minimize its form factor and to extend its operational duty cycle to 100\% without changing the rendered forces.
+For ergonomics, participants agreed that CoWrHap is comfortable to wear and can render pleasant haptic feedback -- except one suggested the device could be smaller and lighter for better comfort in the future.CoWrHap's custom-made actuation unit allows for size adjustments by altering heights, diameters, rolls, and wire type.
+In the meantime, the force measurements of CoWrHap were observed to saturate around 1N and after 80\% duty cycle for the PWM signals.
+Ultimately, with the chosen electronics equipment, CoWrHap cannot be operated to its fully potential, while still providing comfortable, meaningful, and distinguishable stimuli.
+Future investigations will explore minimizing its size for better comfort, which can use PWM signals up to 100\% duty cycle without sacrificing the levels of interaction forces.